This chapter is being edited by participants in the Adopting FLEX workshop online. Go there for the latest – and to contribute and ask questions.

 Popular frameworks, such as Scrum and SAFe, focus on values and practices with principles being mentioned but given second shrift to the frameworks themselves.
 Scrum takes a simple approach while SAFe attempts to define most all of the roles, practices and artifacts one would need.
 This reflects our common “this” or “that” attitude in the community and has resulted in the “Agile wars” which obscure our real needs.

 Another reason this second shift is important is because 20 years ago we mostly had early adopters trying to solve the problem of product development at the team.
 Now we have almost everyone attempting to solve Agile at scale.
 This is a different set of people with different skills and different mindsets.
-The Agile of old (yes, 20 years in today’s world is old) is insufficient for the needs of today and tomorrow.
+The Agile of old (20 years in today’s world is ancient) is insufficient for the needs of today and tomorrow.
 To compound this error, the focus on frameworks, which made sense 10+ years ago, has relegated many skills that should be taught up front now to being presented after the frameworks are taught.
 This leaves many organizations adopting Agile without the requisite skills needed.
+But this challenge also provides a new opportunity – there are now thousands of very competent consultants that did not exist five years ago.

 It’s not that I don’t believe in Agile, it’s just that it’s a start.
 And a 20 year old one at that.
 The certification craze has caused blind spots that solves some problems while creating others.
 As I discovered in the work which led to my book on design patterns (Design Patterns Explained: A New Perspective on Object-Oriented Design) the patterns were not truly important.
 Rather, they taught us to perceive what is real.
 It’s the same way with Agile, the practices aren’t important, they are merely paths that help illuminate what we are going after.